SAljar99/multi-tenant-rbac-demo/README.md

    NEXT_PUBLIC_FIREBASE_APP_ID=your_app_id
    ```

-   (If using the placeholder config, you can skip this.)
+   If you're just testing locally with the placeholder config, you can skip this.

 ### Running Locally